North Dakota Gov. Doug Burgum seriously considering bid for 2024 GOP presidential nod - KESQ

 North Dakota Gov. Doug Burgum seriously considering bid for 2024 GOP presidential nod

-(CNN) — North Dakota Gov. Doug Burgum is seriously mulling a bid for the 2024 Republican presidential nomination, a source familiar with his plans told CNN.
+(CNN) — North Dakota Gov. Doug Burgum is seriously mulling a bid for the 2024 Republican presidential nomination, a source with knowledge of his plans told CNN.

+A Republican familiar with Burgum’s thinking said the governor will make a final decision in the next two to three weeks.

 Burgum suggested earlier this month that he was considering a run, telling a North Dakota newspaper that he was thinking about 2024 and that there was a hunger for an alternative candidate.